easitab/EasitGoWebservice/docs/v2/Import-GOCustomItem.md

 ### Example 1

+In this exampel we use the importhandler *CreateCustomItem* to update a contract with the name *OurFirstContract*.

 ```powershell
 PS C:\> $CustomProperties = @{'ID' = 12,'Name' = 'OurFirstContract'}
 PS C:\> Import-GOContactItem -url 'http://localhost/webservice/' -apikey 'a8d5eba7f4daa79ea6f1c17c6b453d17df9c27727610b142c70c51bb4eda3618' -ImportHandlerIdentifier 'CreateCustomItem' -CustomProperties $CustomProperties
 ```

-In this exampel we use the importhandler *CreateCustomItem* to update a contract with the name *OurFirstContract*.

 ### Example 2

+In this exampel we use the importhandler *CreateProject* to create a project with status Ongoing.

 ```powershell
 PS C:\> $importEasitItem = @{